dalviparth/Rayscan-Dashboard/README.md

 # Rayscan-Dashboard

 Raysan Dashboard is website template for modernistic approach in healthcare system.
-It consist of various pages such as:-
+It consist of various web-pages such as:-

 -Healthcare Dashboard